dataasciences/dataasciences.github.io/_posts/2024-05-04-Demystify-ML-1.md

 So far what we saw, applies to classification problems.
 Most ML frameworks(like scikit-learn) by default uses the variance approach as the splitting criteria for regression problems.
 There are 2 approaches to choose from for regression problems.

-> For regression trees, they are either chosen to minimize Variance (Reduction in Variance approach) OR MAE (Mean Absolute Error) within all of the subsets.
-{: .notice--info}

-> <span style="font-size:4em;">For regression trees, they are either chosen to minimize Variance (Reduction in Variance approach) OR MAE (Mean Absolute Error) within all of the subsets.</span>
+> <span style="font-size:1.5em;">For regression trees, they are either chosen to minimize Variance (Reduction in Variance approach) OR MAE (Mean Absolute Error) within all of the subsets.</span>
 {: .notice--info}

 ## Variance (Reduction in Variance approach)